I am part of the Cyber Security Research Group of the Department of Electronics, Computing and Mathematics.

 - Final year students of BSc (Hons) Computer Forensic Investigation were cross-examined on 13/12/2017 by Darren Martin (barrister), as part of the Advanced Digital Forensic Investigation module.
 This opportunity gives students a immensely valuable real-life experience.

 - Second year students of the BSc (Hons) Computer Forensic Investigation course attended the Derby Crown Court on 07/03/2018 for live experience on how courts work as part of the module “The Problem of Proof”.

 - Martin Barrow, from Magnet Forensics, delivered a talk to students of the BSc (Hons) Computer Forensic Investigation course on Wednesday 21 March 1pm.
 He gave a demo of the Magnet AXIOM platform and elaborated on crime scene considerations based on his 10-years experience working for the South Yorkshire Police.

 - 2nd year students of the BSc (Hons) Computer Forensic Investigation course had an industrial experience week (14-18 May 2018), as part of Team Project.
 During this week, students were given a hard drive and were tasked to perform an investigation and report on findings – this exercise was sponsored and supported by the Derbyshire Constabulary Digital Forensics Unit.

 What is going-on for academic year 2016-2017 (in chronological order)

-These activities were organised for students from the BSc Computer Forensic Investigation and MSc Digital Forensics and Computer Security courses.
-For some activities, students from BSc Cyber Security and MSc Cyber Security were also invited.
+These activities were organised for students of the BSc Digital Forensics and Security and MSc Digital Forensics and Computer Security courses.
+For some activities, students of BSc Cyber Security and MSc Cyber Security were also invited.

 - Mobile Forensics with Cellebrite Tools extra module – students had the opportunity to undertake Cellebrite’s exams and potentially obtain Cellebrite UFED CCLO and CCPA certificates.